RisingDuskFTW/unsw-course-recommendations/README.md

 This is a course I've had my eye on since the end of 2021.
 Supposedly one of the hardest COMP courses that UNSW has to offer, I thoroughly enjoy algorithms and want to experience the peak of this field at university.
 Not recommended unless you enjoy algorithms as much as I do.

-### COMP6080 – Web Front-End Programming

-- Term Taking: 23T1
-- Lecturer in Term Taken: Hayden Smith
-- Other Lecturers: None
-- Prerequisite: COMP1531 and COMP2521
-- Recommendation: Highly Recommended

-This course has to be one of the most popular ones in the COMP library, as it almost always fills its waitlist the day most course registrations are open.
-While front-end programming, and JavaScript, in particular, are supposedly "easy to self-learn", I would much prefer the rigid teaching environment that university courses provide.
-Also, Hayden's just that good of a lecturer.

 ### COMP6721 – (In-)Formal Methods: The Lost Art

 - Term Taking: 23T2